Minimum wage country profile for Denmark

 In Denmark, there is no statutory minimum wage.
 Instead, minimum wages are set in collective agreements.

 In Denmark, there are no extension mechanisms.
-The companies, which do not want to be a member of an employer organisation, can sign single-employer agreements with trade unions.
+The companies that do not want to be a member of an employer organisation can sign single-employer agreements with trade unions.
 These supplementary agreements (adoption agreements) are often standard single-employer agreements that the unions have ready for the occasion.
 In case of breach, the regulations are the same as mentioned above.

 Denmark has a fairly high coverage of workers by collective agreements.
 The exact coverage rate may be calculated in different ways and thus vary slightly.
-The numbers provided by the Confederation of Danish Employers (DA) based on 2018 data from Statistics Denmark, The Danish Employers' Association for the Financial Sector, as well as Eurostat’s Structure of Earnings Survey, represent a widely used source.
+The numbers provided by the Confederation of Danish Employers (DA) based on 2023 data from Statistics Denmark, The Danish Employers' Association for the Financial Sector, as well as Eurostat’s Structure of Earnings Survey, represent a widely used source.
 According to their calculations, Danish Employers found, and published in an article, that 82% of employees in Denmark are covered by collective agreements (100% percent in the public sector and 73% in the private sector).
+A 2025 study from Aalborg University, which draws on cross-sectional data from the national Tryghedsbarometer survey, finds that 69% of the active workforce report being covered by a collective agreement.

 Regarding the lack of collective bargaining coverage and set minimum wages, the main groups of workers often mentioned are posted workers (mainly in construction) and digital platform workers (mainly cleaners and couriers).
 These are relatively new types of workers in the Danish context, and there have been various attempts during the last decade to ensure a better incorporation of these workers into the Danish system.
 However, the largest group not covered by collective agreements are highly skilled employees with a university degree.
 According to the Danish Association of Masters and PhDs (DM), a trade union for workers with a university degree, only one third of their members in the private sector are employed according to a collective agreement, and the majority is employed exclusively on individual contracts.

 Most of the private Danish labour market falls within the scope of the two main labour market confederations, the Confederation of Danish Employers (DA) and the Danish Trade Union Confederation (FH).
-However, it is their member organisations that do the actual negotiation of the sectorial collective agreements, while FH and DA (in particular) ensure coordination between negotiations of the different sectorial agreements.
+However, it is their member organisations that do the actual negotiation of the sectoral collective agreements, while FH and DA (in particular) ensure coordination between negotiations of the different sectoral agreements.

 In the private sector there are two pace-setting agreements with two different collective agreement payment schemes:

-1. The Industrial Agreement, between Danish Industry (DI) and The Central Organisation of Industrial Employees in Denmark (CO-Industri), sets the levels of those using the ‘Minimum payment system’.
+The Industrial Agreement, between Danish Industry (DI) and the Central Organisation of Industrial Employees in Denmark (CO-Industri), sets the levels of those using the 'Minimum payment system'.

-2. The Transport and Logistics Agreement, between DI and The United Federation of Danish Workers (3F), sets the wage levels for those using the ‘Standard payment system’.
+The Transport and Logistics Agreement, between DI and the United Federation of Danish Workers (3F), sets the wage levels for those using the 'Standard payment system'.

 These two agreements set the mark for the development in wage levels for most workers in the private sector, including low-paid workers.
 The public sector follows the mark set by wage setting in the private sector.